 Cathy waved it off as if it wasn’t a big deal, then she tilted her head and turned towards me, searching for any hints of a lie.
-When I didn’t flinch, she raised up her eyebrow and gave me a curt nodded realizing that everything that Tart said was truth.
+When I didn’t flinch, she raised her eyebrow and gave me a curt nod, realizing that everything that Tart said was true.

 “Impressive,” said Cathy.
 “I wouldn’t have actually thought you would have some kind of hand in all this.”
 She motioned the whole city.
-“You’re creation had become a revolutionary item, and quite a large number of people are coming to this city to learn about this new magic.
+“Your creation has become a revolutionary item, and quite a large number of people are coming to this city to learn about this new magic.
 Right now, back at my home, we seek these magical stones out.
 So far, we were able to decipher a third of the magical incantations.
-I’m pretty impressed on how complex the whole wordings are, I never knew that it could be advanced.”
+I’m pretty impressed with how complex the whole wordings are, I never knew that it could be advanced.”

 Tart gazed towards me proudly, puffing up even more as if he was the one being complimented.
-I on the other hand was dithering between quite pleased at the compliment at the same time a slight bit worried that they were cracking down on the code, but then again, in the future I wished that my teachings would travel all around the world and better it.
-Still, I didn’t quite feel like the world was completely ready for such knowledge, honestly I knew that it would be used for war, and that was something that I could never stop.
+On the other hand, I was dithering between quite pleased at the compliment at the same time a slight bit worried that they were cracking down on the code, but then again, in the future, I wished that my teachings would travel all around the world and better it.
+Still, I didn’t quite feel like the world was completely ready for such knowledge.
+Honestly, I knew that it would be used for war, and that was something that I could never stop.

-All I could do was teach with best of my ability to use it for betterment of everybody and push the world into a more modern world.
-Other than that all I could do was watch over on how people would use to create and wield the knowledge given to them.
+All I could do was teach with the best of my ability to use it to better everybody and push the world into a more modern world.
+Other than that, all I could do was watch over how people would use to create and wield the knowledge given to them.

 “Is it possible that I learned how to make it too?”
 Cathy asked.

 I should’ve known, and I wanted to hit Tart for opening his mouth.
-There were times I didn’t mind teaching, but there were times when I didn’t want too.
+I didn’t mind teaching times, but there were times when I didn’t want too.
 This was one of those times, but I knew this was a bit of my jealousy.
 With a gulp, trying to push down the “No” from my mouth, I replied.
 “I’ll think about it.”

 “Really?”
-Even Phil was surprised that I could possible think about it and he was examining me as if I really meant it.
+Even Phil was surprised that I could possibly think about it, and he was examining me as if I really meant it.
 When he couldn’t find the answer, he just shrugged it aside and let it go.

 “Maybe.”
 I unconsciously sharply replied.

 “If you don’t mind asking,” I said.
-“Why were you outside your kingdom in the first place?
-I thought you were part of nobility.”
+“Why were you outside your Kingdom in the first place?
+I thought you were part of the nobility.”

-Cathy scoffed at the word nobility, she scowled and her face darkened.
-“It’s simple really.
+Cathy scoffed at the word nobility, she scowled, and her face darkened.
+“It’s simple, really.
 The Leaf household has been in decline over thousands of years, but it’s been worse these past five years.
-After, Tanoia Drakel had become the Drakel head.”
+After, Tania Drakel had become the Drakel head.”

-Now to hear that the Drakel line was the cause of the decline of the Leaf family made me feel bad.
-Just the thought of my families causing other people suffering was a unnerving.
+Now to hear that the Drakel line was the cause of the Leaf family’s decline made me feel bad.
+Just the thought of my family causing other people suffering was unnerving.

 “Wait, isn’t the head usually males?”
 I asked.

-“No. It’s always female, especially because it’s the Dragon Maidens that are born from them, leading the Drakel line.
-It seems that your Aunt had been nominated until you are woke.”
+“No. It’s always female, especially because it’s the Dragon Maidens born from them, leading the Drakel line.
+It seems that your Aunt has been nominated until you wake.”

-“I’m the one that’s supposed to lead Drakel household?”
+“I’m the one that’s supposed to lead the Drakel household?”
 I let out a grunt, the thought of having more responsibility made me cringe.
-Already, I had a task of watching over this city, pretending to be queen, but now leading the Drakel household was something that I never wanted.
+I had already had a task of watching over this city, pretending to be queen, but now leading the Drakel household was something that I never wanted.

 “Absolutely,” said Cathy as if it was the most obvious answer.
-“All Dragon maiden’s had lead the Drakel Line.”
+“All Dragon maiden’s had led the Drakel Line.”